sketchplugins/plugin-directory/README.md

 - [Logo Fetcher](https://github.com/soulchild/sketch-logo-fetcher), by Tobi Kremer: Place logos from either the Logos API (SVG format) or Clearbit API (PNG format)
 - [Randomcolors](https://github.com/avadhbsd/randomcolors), by Avadh: Sketch App Plugin For Applying Random Colors To A Selection Of Objects.
 - [Palette Cleanser](https://github.com/proteanstudio/sketch-palette-cleanser), by Protean Studio: Get a full rundown of the colors you're using in your Sketch document.
-- [Quest Ai](https://www.quest.ai/sketch), by Quest AI: Convert Sketch to live websites instantly.
-Export artboards of different sizes and Quest automatically creates responsive pages.
-Using Quest AI’s no-code editor, you can add timeline-based actions, videos, music and animations to build rich and interactive experiences without writing any code.
-Build multi-page web sites, landing pages, demo modules, etc.  Add custom fonts, input fields, button components, custom methods or libraries easily.
-One-click build delivers responsive experience across all devices.
-Analytics and CDN hosting are built-in - so your experience is ready for your audience instantly.
 - [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)
-- [Overlay](https://overlay-tech.com?ref=sketch-plugin), by Overlay: Overlay transforms your Sketch symbols into clean and reusable code in ReactJS, Vue.js and Vanilla HTML.
 - [Magic Mirror](http://magicmirror.design), by James Tang: Perspective Transformation for Sketch Artboards
 - [Text to Styles](https://github.com/tbrasington/text-to-styles), by Thomas Brasington: Generates Sketch type styles programmatically from Artboards
 - [QuickColor](https://github.com/colesperks/quickcolor), by Cole Perkins: Sketch plugin that lets you quickly apply colors from the color palette to selected elements- 🎨
-- [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
 - [Smart Design Export](https://github.com/7revor/smart-design-export), by 7revor: transform sketch to smart-design template
 - [Coding Toolkit](https://github.com/Coding/coding-sketch-toolkit), by tankxu: A series of commands for CODING designers.
 - [SVGO Compressor](https://sketch.com/extensions/plugins/svgo-compressor/), by Sketch BV: A Plugin that compresses SVG assets using SVGO, right when you export them.
 This Plugin requires Sketch 3.8.
 - [Copy Paste Position & Size](https://github.com/ajilderda/sketch-copy-paste-position-size), by Andre Jilderda: A Sketch plugin that lets you easily copy & paste width, height, x & y values from and to objects
 - [Icons → Code](https://github.com/Sugarcode-Team/icons-to-code-sketch-plugin-live), by Sugarcode: Export Icons as vector-perfect code components for Android, React, ReactNative, Angular, Vue, TTF, EPS, PDF, Custom components and more.
 - [Colors → Code](https://github.com/Sugarcode-Team/colors-to-code-sketch-plugin-live), by Sugarcode: Export Colors as organized Stylesheets for Android, CSS, Less, SCSS, Sass, React, ReactNative, Stylus, PostCSS and CSS Crush.
-- [json Color Palette Importer](https://github.com/ziyafenn/sketch-json-color-palette-importer), by Ziya Fenn: Create shared layer styles by importing JSON color palettes
-- [Blush](https://blush.design), by Blush Design, Inc.: Create and customize illustrations in your designs with Blush.
-Just choose a collection, pick a composition, and place it on the canvas.
 - [Phrase Sketch Plugin](https://phrase.com/sketch), by Phrase: Sync your design content from Sketch with Phrase
 - [Elem Export](https://github.com/JoeyDon/Elem-Export-Sketch-Plugin), by Joey: This plugin will export all assets of the SELECTED layer
 - [Elevation Shadows](https://github.com/YitingLiu/Elevation-Shadows), by Yiting Liu: A Sketch Plugin to apply consistent Elevation Shadows